Hyperthyroidism: Symptoms, Causes and Natural Support Strategies

 Fix the Gut

 As I alluded to before, issues in the gut are extremely common in autoimmune conditions.
-In order to fully address the gut, we must focus on the three areas we discussed earlier in this article: Leaky Gut, Microbiome, and Poor Digestion.
+In order to fully address the gut, we must focus on the three areas we discussed earlier in this article: Leaky gut, the health of the microbiome and overall digestive health

 In general, you will want to consume a healing diet, reduce food sensitivities, consume fermented foods, use a high-quality probiotic, and make sure you are not dealing with low stomach acid.